 You must take appropriate independent financial advice before transferring from the L G P S to a defined contribution pension scheme.
 This is a legal requirement if the cash equivalent transfer value of all your benefits in the L G P S (excluding any Additional Voluntary Contributions (A V Cs)) is more than £30,000.

-When you take your benefits from the L G P S, you will be given the option to exchange some of your pension for a bigger tax-free lump sum.
+When you take your benefits from the L G P S, you will be given the option to exchange some of your pension for a bigger lump sum.
 See the Retirement benefits section for further details.

 If your council gives their consent to the early payment of your benefits before age 55, this may result in a tax charge on your benefits.
 This would be in addition to the normal PAYE tax on your monthly pension.
 Payment of benefits on or after age 55 will not result in this additional tax charge.